alexle/alexle.github.com/posts/training-marathon.markdown

 Training For A Marathon In 9 Weeks
 09-06-2013

 It's strange how quickly the mind forgets about pain.
 Just [3 months ago][1], I told my body it would never have to run another mile again if it could just hang on until the finish line.
-Now, like a mosquito drawn to one of those electric zappers, I've somehow signed up for another race - this time a full marathon.
+Now, like a mosquito drawn to one of those electric zappers, I've somehow signed up for another race - this time a *full marathon*.

 While the "full" is a (seemingly) logical next step from a half-marathon, my situation is slightly unconventional for a couple of reasons: